tejanallagorla/company-employee-analysis/README.md

 ## Summary of Findings
 * The gender breakdown of employees in the company is 51.0% male, 46.3% female, and 2.7% non-conforming.
 * The most common race of employees is White (28.5%), while the least common races are American Indian/Alaska Native (6.0%) and Native Hawaiian/Other Pacific Islander (5.4%).
 * The youngest employee is 21 years old, whereas the oldest employee is 58 years old.
-The average age of employees at the company is 39.
+The average age of employees at the company is 39, and very few employees fall into the 58-65 range.
+* Approximately 75% of employees work at the headquarters, and the rest work remotely.
+* For employees who have been terminated, the average length of employment is about 8 years.
+* The gender breakdown of employees across each department roughly follows the overall gender breakdown in the company.
+However, there are a few departments, like Services, Research and Development, Support, Marketing, and Auditing, where the difference in number between male and female employees is almost indistinguishable.
 *

 ## Limitations